doronma/React-Sample-App/README.md

-# Getting Started with Create React App
+# Simple React App - show the basics

 This project was bootstrapped with [Create React App]